SATA SSDs SATA SSDs

 Endurance Rating (1TB): 600 TBW

-Along with the Phison S12-based SSDs, the Samsung 870 EVO may be one of the last high-end SATA SSD releases from big-name brands that we will ever see in the consumer market.
+A combination of strong sequential speeds, excellent random performance, and Samsung’s proven track record makes this the default recommendation for most users looking for a reliable SATA SSD in 2026.
+Along with the Phison S12-based options, the 870 EVO is likely one of the last high-end SATA releases from big-name brands we’ll ever see in the consumer market.

 Check prices: Amazon, Newegg, Amazon UK